Nour-Sadek/C-Elegans-Contrastive-Learning/README.md

 loss is calculated, which as explained previously, is aimed to change the encoder parameters so that positive representations aer closer in distance (representations of the family embedding and another member of the same gene family) and negative representations are farther apart (representations of a family embedding and another sequences that isn't part of the gene family that that family embedding represents).
+The training is done through the `train_motif_based_encoder` function, and the calculation of the infoNCE loss is done through the `infoNCE_loss` function.

 ### 4.2 How the genes and orthologous sequences for each gene are chosen to be part of training